Cain upsets Perry in Florida Republican straw poll

 "It's more of what happened to Mitt Romney.
 He's not going to be crowned president of the United States.
 He's going to have to work for it.
 And after five and a half years he once again got rejected in a key state in the Republican primary process," Miner said.

-Perry created doubts among some conservatives at a Republican candidates debate on Thursday, which he admitted on Friday was not his best performance.
+Perry created doubts among some conservatives at a debate with his Republican rivals on Thursday that he admitted on Friday was not his best performance.
 He was criticized by his rivals for a Texas policy that allows children of illegal immigrants to pay in-state tuition rates at Texas colleges.

 "Perry doesn't stand for our constitutional values," said delegate Kris Anne Hall, who voted for Cain.
 "Perry doesn't stand up against illegal immigration."

-"We're not electing a debater-in-chief, we're electing a commander-in-chief," said Williams, adding that no Texas illegal immigrant had received a handout for a free education.
+"We're not electing a debater-in-chief, we're electing a commander-in-chief," said Williams, adding that no illegal immigrant in Texas had received a handout for a free education.

+Cain, an African-American who promotes himself as a pragmatic problem-solver with a clear tax reform plan, eagerly welcomed the victory.

 Most political analysts give him no chance of winning the nomination.

-But Florida's Republican Party noted that, since 1979, every winner of the Florida straw poll has gone on to become the nominee.
+But Florida's Republican Party had noted that since 1979 every winner of the Florida straw poll has gone on to become the party's nominee.
 Senator John McCain won it in the 2008 cycle and defeated Romney to become the nominee.

 Florida, the most populous of the presidential swing states, is a critical test for both Republicans and Democrats.
 The Florida vote was so close in the 2000 election that it led to a ballot recount battle between Democrat Al Gore and Republican George W. Bush, who was ruled the winner.

-Romney, former Massachusetts governor, and Bachmann chose not to compete in the straw poll but their names were put on the ballot since they took part in the debate and spoke to delegates in Orlando.
+Romney, the former governor of Massachusetts, and Bachmann chose not to compete in the straw poll but since they took part in the debate and spoke earlier to delegates at the convention in Orlando, the Florida Republican Party put their names on the ballot.

 Perry issued a statement after the straw poll results were revealed that was clearly aimed at Romney.

-"Floridians and voters nationally want a candidate who is clear on the issues and talks honestly about the future, not someone who takes multiple sides of an issue and changes views every election season," Perry said.
+"Floridians and voters nationally want a candidate who is clear on the issues and talks honestly about the future, not someone who takes multiple sides of an issue and changes views every election season.
+Today's vote demonstrates that Floridians are energized and ready to help get America working again," he said.

-Romney also held off from directly targeting Perry in a speech later on Saturday in Michigan.
-Instead, he took aim at Obama and made his case against Perry indirectly.

-Romney called for strict measures to stop illegal immigrants, and echoed his contention that the country needs a businessman like himself, not a career politician like Obama, or Perry, to solve its economic problems.